-General Technologies Corp was incorporated in the province of British Columbia on August 16th, 1988.
+General Technologies Corp. is a Canadian company, and was incorporated in the province of British Columbia on August 16th, 1988.
 Its first two products were cordless circuit testers, models CT8002 and CT8007.
-These two products quickly became established in the marketplace, and for the next three years the company worked on expanding its distribution network throughout Canada, United States, Europe and Asia, under the brand name Sheffield Research, which resulted from the acquisition of the assets of Sheffield Technologies Corp in the late 80's.
+These two products quickly became established in the marketplace, and for the next three years the company worked on expanding its distribution network throughout Canada, United States, Europe and Asia, under the brand name Sheffield Research, which was acquired by General Technologies Corp. in the late 80's.

-In 1993, following the success experienced with the TA100 Smartach+, General Technologies Corp., introduced the TD101, with the same capabilities as the TA100 but also able to measure RPM in Diesel engines.
+In 1993, following the success of the TA100 Smartach+, General Technologies Corp. introduced the TD101, with the same capabilities as the TA100 but also able to measure RPM in Diesel engines.

-Some product milestones include: The first short / open circuit tracer/detector for the automotive industry, model FF300.
-The first stand alone milliamp capable current clamp meter for DC current specially designed for automotive applications, model CM100 and the ST05 Oxygen Sensor Tester and simulator, first of its kind able to test and simulate all the oxygen sensor technologies available in the automotive industry.
+Some product milestones include: the first short / open circuit tracer/detector for the automotive industry, model FF300, and the first stand alone milliamp capable current clamp meter for DC current specially designed for automotive applications, model CM100 and the ST05 Oxygen Sensor Tester and simulator, first of its kind able to test and simulate all the oxygen sensor technologies available in the automotive industry.

-We at General Technologies Corp., are committed to technological innovation and to support it, we maintain and operate our own in-house Research and Development department and Engineering staff, calibration capabilities and a manufacturing plant with state of the art technologies and equipment in British Columbia, Canada.
+We at General Technologies Corp. are committed to technological innovation.
+To support this objective, we maintain and operate our own in-house Research and Development department and Engineering staff, calibration capabilities and a manufacturing plant, with state of the art technologies and equipment in British Columbia, Canada.